DeepITCodes/CodebyDeep/README.md

 # CodebyDeep
-This Repo's created for practice purpose.
+This Repo is created for practice purpose.